pszymanski95/js-playground/README.md

 # Javascript Playground
 Javascrit Playground is a place to run and play with Javascript language.
-Here, you may find some of basic, and not only, JS features with briefly comments.
+Here, you may find some of basic, and not only, JS features with brief comments.
 This project contains JS files that can be run and debug in NodeJS environment.

 ## Table of contents
 * [TODO list](#todo-list)